sanju-nair/sanju-nair.github.io/index.md

 ---

 ### 📌 [Monetizing Messy Data: The $1M ARR Launch](./fuzzy-matching.html)
-**Role:** Technical Product Manager | **Impact:** 💰 $1M+ ARR
+**Role:** Senior PM @ Oracle Data Cloud | **Impact:** 💰 $1M+ ARR

 **The Challenge:**
-Oracle Data Cloud could not monetize the SMB market because the data was notoriously messy.
-Existing "Exact Match" algorithms failed to link client records to the enrichment database, leaving millions in potential revenue on the table.
+The existing matching engine relied on **company domains**, which worked for large enterprises but failed for SMBs that often lacked websites.
+We had to rely on **company names**, but as a data aggregator, we faced inconsistent naming conventions that broke exact-match logic.

 **The Solution:**
-I led the development of a **Probabilistic Matching Engine** to replace strict deterministic logic.
-I evaluated algorithms like **Levenshtein Distance** versus Cosine Similarity to build a system that links imperfect records based on confidence scores.
+I led the pivot to a **Probabilistic Matching Engine**.
+I evaluated algorithms (Levenshtein Distance vs. Cosine Similarity) to optimize for name variations and designed **wireframes for a new UI workflow**, ensuring the engineering implementation aligned with the user need for confidence-based review.

 **The Results:**
 * ✅ **$1M+ in Annual Recurring Revenue (ARR)** generated post-launch.